 What is local dimming?

-Behind the screen of an LCD TV, there are small lamps that produce a bright light.
-This makes the television display a clear picture.
+Behind the screen of an LCD TV, there are small lights that produce a lot of light.
+As a result, the television displays a bright image.
 The disadvantage is that the dark parts of the screen are also illuminated, so that black images appear rather dark gray.
-If you do not want this, local dimming is a solution.
-This technology ensures that the lamps are dimmed or completely switched off at specific moments.
-In this way, a dark scene looks extra realistic.
+If this is not what you want, local dimming is a solution for you.
+This technology ensures that the lights are dimmed or completely turned off at specific moments.
+This way, a dark scene looks extra realistic.

 Types of local dimming

-Because local dimming is constantly evolving, you now have a choice of different variants.
-Cheap TVs usually have edge or back lit local dimming, while more expensive TVs have full array local dimming.
-Although all techniques improve black rendering, they also have disadvantages.
+Since local dimming is continuously being improved, there are a couple of different versions at the moment.
+More affordable TVs usually have edge or backlit local dimming, while more expensive TVs have full array local dimming or mini LED.
+Though all techniques improve the black levels, they come with certain disadvantages too.

-Full array is the best form of local dimming.
-Behind the screen are hundreds of small lights, or zones, that are dimmed individually.
-The dark parts become extra dark, while the bright parts remain bright.
+Full array is similar to mini LED, but it has less tiny LED lights.
+There are hundreds of zones behind the screen that can be dimmed individually.
+That way, the dark parts are extra dark, while the bright parts remain bright.
 This powerful contrast is clearly visible during a scene of a starry sky.
-The stars shine brightly in the black sky.
-This technique costs more space than the other variants.
-The result is that full array TVs are often slightly thicker.
+The stars will shine brightly in the black sky, surrounded by a faint glow.
+This technology requires more spaces than other versions.
+As a result, full array TVs are often slightly thicker.

-This technique is similar to full array local dimming, but consists of much fewer lamps.
-The screen of a back lit television has 4 to 12 zones that usually light up or dim at the same time.
+``This technique is similar to full array local dimming, but consists of much fewer lamps.
+The screen of a backlit television has 4 to 12 zones that usually light up or dim at the same time.
 You can clearly see the difference with full array local dimming during the aforementioned scene of a starry sky.
-Back lit TVs recognize that most of the image is dark, after which they dim all lamps.
+Backlit TVs register that most of the image is dark, so they dim all the lights.
 As a result, the sky is deep black, but the stars shine less brightly.

-Most TVs with local dimming have the edge lit variant.
-With this technique, the lamps are only placed at the edges of the television.
-This allows the screens to stay slim.
-The disadvantage is that the lamps have to shine extra brightly to illuminate the center of the screen.
+Most TVs with local dimming have the edge lit version.
+With this technique, the lights are only placed around the edges of the television.
+That means the screens can remain thin.
+The disadvantage is that the lights have to shine extra brightly to illuminate the center of the screen.
 This sometimes causes distortions in the image.
-Think of light spots that arise at the bottom, top or side of the screen.
+For example, light spots that appear at the bottom, top, or side of the screen.

-OLED TVs don't have background lighting, but 'self-emitting' pixels that light up individually or become completely dark.
-This way, black images are really black, without affecting the clear parts.
-A self-emitting screen ensures the strongest contrast between dark and light images.
+OLED TVs don't have backlight, but 'self-emitting' pixels that light up individually or become completely dark.
+This way, black images are truly black without affecting the clear parts.
+A self-emitting screen provides the strongest contrast between dark and light images.